Breaking News: New Study - Doctors of optometry have safely performed thousands of optometric laser procedures (click here)

 father-and-sonNow more than ever this legislation, which allows optometrists to provide critical eye care when and where it’s needed most, is needed to ensure all New Jersey residents have timely access to vision and medical eye care.
 It will lower costs by eliminating duplication of services and extra co-pays for redundant office visits.
 It also will reduce patient travel time and missed hours at work.

 There will be 3 million New Jerseyans over age 60 by 2030, an increase of nearly 1 million, which will dramatically increase the need for eye care.
+In fact, a recent workforce study published in the Journal of Ophthalmology anticipates a 24% increase in patient demand for the laser procedures included in this legislation while the number of ophthalmologists is expected to decline 12% by 2035.

 Today, optometrists outnumber ophthalmologists nearly 2:1 in New Jersey.
 Our health care system and workforce are strained, and optometrists can be part of the solution.
 Allowing optometrists to perform these procedures allows our state to utilize all available resources for providing care.